Croatian Parliament: Parliamentary powers

+Working bodies

+The table below lists all 29 of the main committees in the 11th Sabor.

+The members of Sabor can be members of one or more of its committees.
+The working body has a president, vice-president and members of the working body from the ranks of representatives, unless otherwise specified in the Rules of Procedure.
+The composition of the working body generally corresponds to the party composition of the Parliament.

+The parliamentary committees debate and discuss initiatives and motions ahead of the enactment of laws, other regulations and other matters within the authority of the Sabor.
+Prior to the debate on any bill proposed by the government or deputies at the Sabor session, the chairperson of the competent working body and the Legislation Committee are obligated to place that bill on the agenda of the session of the working body and conduct a debate on it.
+Furthermore, the Committees hold hearings on the petitions and proposals submitted to Sabor by citizens.

+Members of the Croatian Parliament engage in various inter-parliamentary activities.
+Deputies form permanent delegations to inter-parliamentary organizations, such as the Parliamentary Assembly of the Council of Europe and NATO Parliamentary Assembly.

 Speaker of the Parliament

 The members of the parliament elect the Speaker of the Parliament and one or more deputy speakers by a simple majority vote.

 Since the first multi-party elections held after the start of Communist rule, there have been eight speakers of the parliament; the first five, executing the office until constitutional amendments in March 2001, were also speakers of the Chamber of Deputies (since the parliament was bicameral at the time).
-As of 28 December 2015, Željko Reiner (HDZ) is the tenth Speaker of the Sabor.
-There are five deputy speakers in the current parliament: Ante Sanader (HDZ), Rajko Ostojić (SDP), Željko Reiner (HDZ), Davorko Vidović (Ind.) and Furio Radin (Ind.).
+As of 16 May 2024, Gordan Jandroković (HDZ) is the 12th Speaker of the Sabor.
+There are five deputy speakers in the current parliament: Željko Reiner (HDZ), Ivan Penava (DP) and Furio Radin (Ind.), Sabina Glasovac (SDP) and Siniša Hajdaš Dončić (SDP).

 The speaker of the parliament becomes the acting President of the Republic in the event of the death, resignation or incapacitation of the President of Croatia, as specified by the constitution.
 This situation occurred after the death of Franjo Tuđman in 1999, when Vlatko Pavletić became the acting president.
 After the 2000 parliamentary elections, the role was transferred to Zlatko Tomčić, who filled the office until Stjepan Mesić was elected President of Croatia in 2000.